Hier geht’s zur deutschen Version dieses Posts

 |Ready to be baked|

-Score loaf lengthwise (snipping with scissors works better for sticky a dough than a lamé.)
+Score loaf lengthwise (snipping with scissors works better for sticky a dough if you don’t own a sharp lamé.)

 Bake bread for 20 minutes (no steaming), rotate pan 180 degrees for even browning, and continue to bake for about 20 minutes more, or until loaf is golden brown (internal temperature should be at least 195ºF/90ºC.)